vacp2p/rfc/content/docs/rfcs/51/README.md

 # Automatic Sharding

-Autosharding selects shards automatically and is the default behaviour for shard choice.
+Autosharding selects shards automatically and is the default behavior for shard choice.
 The other choices being static and named sharding as seen in previous sections.
-Shards (pubsub topics) MUST be computed from content topics with the procedure below.
+Shards (pubsub topics) SHOULD be computed from content topics with the procedure below.

 ## Rendezvous Hashing

-Also known as the Highest Random Weight (HRW) method, has many properties useful for shard selection.
+Also known as the Highest Random Weight (H.R.W.) method, has many properties useful for shard selection.
 - Distributed agreement.
 Local only computation without communication.
 - Load balancing.
 Content topics are spread as equally as possible to shards.
 - Minimal disruption.
 Content topics switch shards infrequently.